-He looked closer.
+When Morgan hugged him, he looked closer at her and then at Tadgh.
 "Yeow.
-You've been in a scrape that's for sure.
+You've been in a scrape, that's for sure.
 I shouldn'a been so flippant."

-Morgan went over and gave their friend a daughterly hug.
-Jeffrey beamed from the intimacy that she had just shown him.

-"We need your help again, if you please sir," Tadgh explained.
-"There are three crates under a tarpaulin on my dock.
+"We need your help again, if you please Jeff.
+There are three crates under a tarpaulin on my dock.
 More guns for our cause.
 Could you please pick them up and deliver them to this address?"
 He handed Wiggins a scrap of paper.
-"We have to leave for Dublin immediately," he added.
+"We have to leave for Dublin immediately.